shouse/awesome-hyperloop-titanium/README.md

  - [Guides](https://github.com/shouse/awesome-hyperloop-titanium#guides)
  - [Modules](https://github.com/shouse/awesome-hyperloop-titanium#moduoles)
  - [Examples](https://github.com/shouse/awesome-hyperloop-titanium#examples)
- - [I NEED HELP WITH HYPERLOOP!!!](http://tislack.org/) - We gotcha covered!
+ - [I NEED HELP HYPERLOOP!!!](http://tislack.org/) - We gotcha covered!
 Join our awesome Slack team and get help with hyperloop in the #hyperloop, #help-me, or #jobs channels!
 If it can be done somewhere there can help it happen.

 ### Information and Articles
  - [Official homepage](https://github.com/appcelerator/hyperloop-examples)